js-ojus/sarit/SPEC.md

 > Thus, each process flow has two conceptual graphs that together fully define its functionality.
 > Though both are driven by events, the underlying mechanisms of fulfilment are different for each.

-### Tasks
+### Tasks {#tasks}

 A **task** is a process flow object that is _not_ in an end state.

 Each user and group in `sarit` has an **Inbox** of tasks, and an **Outbox** of tasks or flow objects in their end states.

 Inbox is a destination for tasks that are assigned to a user or a group.
 Each task is marked with a priority level.
 `sarit` provides the following levels of priorities:

 - High,